Frequently Asked Questions

 Collaboration and community engagement are fundamentals of this project.
 Streamkeepers, Indigenous groups, and neighbours have shaped the design and sustainability principles, building placement, environmental mitigation, and third-party certification.

-Indigenous groups offer holistic perspectives on creek restoration and cultural recognition, including plantings, art, and signage.
+Indigenous groups offered holistic perspectives on creek restoration and cultural recognition, including plantings, art, and signage.
 The Esquimalt Nation will give the stream a Lekwungen name.
 Reduced barriers and hands-on learning are possible through partnership and training for youth and participation funding and training for First Nations.

 In February 2020, BC Transit established a neighbourhood working group to work closely with the project team and inform broader public engagement opportunities.
 All minutes are available here.